johnwesterman/illumio_core/CERTIFICATE.md

 openssl rsa -modulus -noout -in server.key | openssl md5
 openssl x509 -modulus -noout -in server.crt | openssl md5
 ```
+If you are using a FIPS (Federal Information Processing Standards) enabled operating system you will need to use one of the other hashing methods that are considered more secure.
+[I describe that process here](#fipshashing).
+Switch MD5 with one of the other hashing algorythms as necessary to validate the relationship above.

 NOTE: For the evaluation certificates, the file names I am working with are:
 ```